otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Furthermore, there can be a reduction in forward secrecy if one party maliciously drains another party's prekey messages.

+Notice that the security of Non-Interactive DAKE (XZDH) in OTRv4 specification does not require trusting the Prekey Server.
+However, if we allow a scenario in which the user’s keys have been compromised but the Prekey Server has not, then we can achieve better plausible deniability.
+The user may ask the Prekey Server in advance to assist with a forged conversation, casting doubt on all conversations conducted by an online adversary using the compromised device.

 ## Prekey Server Specifications

 The Prekey Server used in this specification should be considered untrusted.